What is a Multi-Unit Development?

 - Overlooking windows on neighbouring properties

-- Slope of the land
+- The slope of the land

 The building stage of a multi-unit development is important to be overseen by a professional.
 This is due to the amount of costly and timely errors that can happen due to builders taking shortcuts.